 Reuel Marc Gerecht

 is a senior fellow at the Foundation for Defense of Democracies.
-He has served as a Middle Eastern targets officer with the CIA's Directorate of Operations, and is the author of Know Thine Enemy: A Spy's Journey into Revolutionary Iran.
+He has served as a Iranian-targets officer in the CIA, and is the author of Know Thine Enemy: A Spy's Journey into Revolutionary Iran.